All posts by Lee and Wood

 Don’t make the mistake of simply pleading guilty to DWI or DUI charges under the Zero Tolerance Law.
 There may be a weakness in the case that a defense lawyer can use to help you avoid the worst outcomes.

-Call the Fort Worth DWI and DUI defense attorneys of Lee & Wood, LP today at 817-678-6771 or email us to get a free case evaluation.
+Call the Fort Worth DWI and DUI defense attorneys of LEE AND WOOD, GP today at 817-678-6771 or email us to get a free case evaluation.

 Failed Senate Bill Highlights the Ongoing THC/Cannabis Struggle